OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jira.md

 **Test Run Entity**

 * In Jira, Test Run is used to sync the test case execution results.
-* To sync the step level results in case of the manual test steps, user must configure the `iterations` field available on the `{{ spaceName }}` field configurations.
+* To sync the step level results in case of the manual test steps, user must configure the `iterations` field available on the `<code class="expression">space.vars.SITENAME</code>` field configurations.

 **Known Limitations**